Get

 Malignant Tumors

 Malignant tumors grow and continue to grow.
 They also tend to spread to nearby tissue, and they can spread to other areas of the body.
-If the tumor is caught early, it will typically be removed, and the dog given additional therapies to help reduce the risk of it returning.
+If the tumor is caught early, surgical removal is usually the treatment of choice.
+Additional therapies may also be used to help reduce the risk of it returning.

 dog paw pad injury